 Dithering is a technique sometimes used to mix colours where limited palettes are used.
 It can be used to give the appearance on more shades, smoother transitions between colours and for semi-transparent effects like shadows.
 This is usually achieved by overlaying pixels of the colour you want to mix in an even alternating pattern.

-Dithering can be thought of as the digital pixel art equivalent of cross-hatching or paint texturing sometimes used in traditional art.
+Dithering can be thought of as a low resolution version of cross-hatching or paint texturing sometimes used in traditional art.
 In much the same way, it can also be used as an artistic choice to add texture or noise to particular objects in an image.
-Various dot patterns can be used from alternating pixels to more sparse arrangements in order to achieve the desired texture and mixture between the colours.
+Various dot patterns can be used from alternating dots to more sparse arrangements in order to achieve the desired texture and mixture between the colours.

 Dithering can be undesirable and visually unappealing in certain instances (e.g. on smooth, hard or metallic objects), due to the unavoidable texture it adds.
 Too much can make the overall image appear excessively noisy.
 It’s therefore necessary to be selective about where dithering is used, in order to produce a clean, visually appealing image.

 Dithering is most commonly used on highly restrictive palettes.
 As graphics hardware became more capable (with larger overall palettes, as well as greater numbers of colours allowed on screen at once) dithering became largely uncessesary.
-It is however still used in modern pixel art, where highly restrictive palettes are self-imposed.
+It is however still used, where highly restrictive palettes are self-imposed.